Monishnd/ccr-examples-Monish/containers/0_Introductory/README.md

 apptainer pull python.sif docker://python:3
 ```

-4. Run script in container
+## Running the Container image

 In this example, we are using [`print_version.py`](./print_version.py), a Python script that simply prints the version of Python.
-Ensure you've copied the `print_version.py` file to your build directory.
+Ensure you are on a compute node and that you have copied the `print_version.py` file to your build directory.

 Run the following command:
 ```